jaredkirby/SmartPilot/notes.md

     "You are a resolver tasked with the following:
         - Analyze the question and answer data given to you.
             Take into account the following:
-                - The users origianl question
+                - The users original question
                 - The answer option provided
                 - The identified flaws and strengths of the answer option
         - Resolve the answer by providing a new answer that addresses the flaws and